macaroni-os/mark-stages/README.md

 The hooks *outer* are then divided into:

+* outer-pre-sourcer
 * outer-pre-chroot
 * outer-post-chroot
 * outer-chroot

+The hooks *outer-pre-sourcer* are executed at the begin before consumes the selected sourcer.
 The hooks *outer-pre-chroot* are executed before executing commands inside the chroot to prepare the target rootfs.
 For example, copy the `meta-repo` inside the rootfs.